matthew00121/final_project/README.md

 ## Analysis 1: Which county had the overall highest number of Hispanic/ Latinx admits from 2012 to 2022?
 1. Create a pivot table with “Count” as the first row, followed by “County/State/Territory” as the next row.
 Set “Hispanic/Latinx” as the column.
 Summarize by “SUM.” <br/>
 !['Analysis 1', 'Analysis 1'](/2.jpg)<br/>
 2. Make sure to look at the admits category.
-Feel free to minize the applicants and enrolled categories.
+Feel free to minize the applicants and enrolled categories.<br/>
-3. Copy and paste without formatting the admits values to a new sheet.
+3. Copy and paste without formatting the admits values to a new sheet.<br/>
 4. Sort the column “Hispanic/Latinx” from Z → A to find the county with the highest number of Hispanic/Latinx admits.<br/>
 !['Analysis 1', 'Analysis 1'](/4.jpg)
 ###   _As shown, Los Angeles County has the highest number of Hispanic/Latinx admits at UC Berkeley from 2012 to 2022, with a total of 3041 students._